hashicorp/terraform-provider-aws/docs/contributing/error-handling.md

 A typical pattern in resource implementations in the `Create`/`CreateContext` function is to `return` the `Read`/`ReadContext` function at the end to fill in the Terraform State for all attributes.
 Another typical pattern in resource implementations in the `Read`/`ReadContext` function is to remove the resource from the Terraform State if the remote system returns an error or status that indicates the remote resource no longer exists by explicitly calling `d.SetId("")` and returning no error.
 If the remote system is not strongly read-after-write consistent (eventually consistent), this means the resource creation can return no error and also return no resource state.

 To prevent this type of Terraform CLI error, the resource implementation should also check against `d.IsNewResource()` before removing from the Terraform State and returning no error.
-If that check is `true`, then remote operation error (or one synthesized from the non-existant status) should be returned instead.
+If that check is `true`, then remote operation error (or one synthesized from the non-existent status) should be returned instead.
 While adding this check will not fix the resource implementation to handle the eventually consistent nature of the remote system, the error being returned will be less opaque for operators and code maintainers to troubleshoot.

 In the Terraform AWS Provider, an initial fix for the Terraform CLI error will typically look like: